jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ### Protect/Jinx (Warp Charge: 7)
   If manifested, choose one of the following:

-  **Protect:** Choose a friendly ASURYANI \<CORE\> unit within 18" of the caster.
+  **Protect:** Choose a friendly ASURYANI CORE INFANTRY or ASURYANI CORE BIKER unit within 18" of the caster.
   Until the start of the next Psychic phase, you may re-roll failed saving throws of 1 for the chosen unit.

   **Jinx:** Choose an enemy unit within 18" of the caster.
 Until the start of the next Psychic phase, successful saving throws of 6 for the chosen unit must be re-rolled.